nicola-scarano/MushroomGame/README.md

 <img src="resources/blueMush.jpg" ></img> <img src="resources/redMush.jpg" ></img> <img src="resources/purpleMush.jpg" ></img>

-Mush is a game that analyzes environmental volume: If environment is not very loudy ( if it does not exeeds the treshold valume value ) mushrooms are growing during the session.
+classroom analytics collaborative game that encourages positive behaviour.
+Simply, Mush is a game that analyses environmental volume: If environment is not very loud (if it does not exceed the threshold volume value) mushrooms are growing during the session.
 <img src="resources/4.png" ></img>

 This concept is adapted into a classroom environment.
 If a group of students are not very laudy during the class session mushrooms grow.